Visit the institution website for COVID‑19 updates

 - You will complete a major research project during the course and have the opportunity to potentially publish your work in peer reviewed sport and exercise physiology journals.

 Overall, this course will help facilitate your future career aspirations, including applied practice and/or further study at Doctoral level.
-We welcome applications from international students as sport and exercise nutrition is a truly global area.
+We welcome applications from international students as sport and exercise performance and physiology is a truly global area.
 The course staff and the wider University provides additional support to those students who come from overseas.

 Fees and funding